gocheaphosting/easy-paypal-lte/readme.txt

 = Features =

 1. Minimal setup and administration load: *Easy PayPal* gets you started with your online shop within minutes, rather than hours and days.
-2. Generous help and hints during setup: Whenever you need help, the information and hint is only a click away.
-(In fact, only a mouseover away.)
+2. Generous help and hints during setup: Whenever you need help, the information and hint is only a click away in *Easy PayPal*.
+(In fact, it is only a mouseover away.)
 3. Automatic validation of admin and setup entries to minimize errors: *Easy PayPal* catches all the usual data entry errors so that you can afford to be a bit sloppy.
-4. Very little programming knowledge required: This program is written for creative people who have some digital products to sell.
+4. Very little programming knowledge required: *Easy PayPal* is written for creative people who have some digital products to sell.
 So it doesn't call for any deep computing knowledge.
 The most you will have to do is perhaps to set permission to a couple of folders.
-5. Handles all the complex PayPal instant notification and data transfer to prevent unauthorized access.
+5. IPN handling: *Easy PayPal* handles all the complex PayPal instant notification and data transfer to prevent unauthorized access.
-6. Buyers are automatically redirected to a download page.
+6. Automatic download pages: Buyers are automatically redirected to a customized download page.
-7. Self-service download link retrieval: If the PayPal information is not yet received by your server, your buyer will see a page where he can retrieve his purchase link.
+7. Self-service download link retrieval: If the PayPal information is not yet received by your server, *Easy PayPal* shows your buyer a page where he can retrieve his purchase link.
 (This feature reduced my support load by 90%).
-8. In addition to the download page, an automated email with the download link is sent to your buyer as well.
+8. Automated emails: In addition to the download page, *Easy PayPal* sends an automated email with the download link to your buyer as well.
 Just in case...
-9. Easy to add new products to your inventory.
+9. Easy Inventory maintenance: Easy to add new products to your inventory.
-10. Automatic generation of an online shop.
-Once the first product is added, you can already see it on your online shop.
+10. Automatic generation of an online shop: Once the first product is added, you can already see it on your *Easy PayPal* online shop.
-11. *New*: Sandbox Mode has been ported from the Pro version to this freely distributed version.
-Now you have the option to choose PayPal sandbox mode so that you can check your setup before going live.
+11. Sandbox mode: *Easy PayPal* gives you the option to choose PayPal sandbox mode so that you can check your setup before going live.
+12. Timely help: *Easy PayPal* sports a context-sensitive help system, so that you get timely help as you need it.

-*Easy PayPal* is available as a WordPress plugin as well as a [standalone package](http://buy.thulasidas.com/ezpaypal "Get ezPayPal for $4.95").
+*Easy PayPal* is available as a [Premium WordPress plugin](http://buy.thulasidas.com/easy-paypal "Get Easy PayPal Pro for $6.95") as well as a [standalone pro package](http://buy.thulasidas.com/ezpaypal-pro "Get ezPayPal for $9.95").
 The standalone package is appropriate if you have multiple websites selling your products, but want to keep your sales consolidated.
-It also sports a context-sensitive help system, so that you get timely help as you need it.

 = Security Features =